-Valley gutter or cross gutter section shall have wire reinforcing mesh 4 x 4 W4.0 x W4.0 and shall be used in both the slab of the gutter and in the slab of the fillets.
-Construction joints and one-half (1/2) inch pre-molded expansion joints and other details of construction shall be as indicated in the Contract Documents.
+Construction joints and one-half (1/2) inch pre-molded expansion joints and other details of construction shall be as specified in the details.
 The finished surface shall conform to the required roadway section as to both line and grade.
 The gutter sections will not be opened to traffic until specimen beams have attained a flexural strength of not less than five hundred (500) pounds per square inch (AASHTO T 97).
 When such tests are not conducted, the gutter shall not be opened to traffic until determined by the City Engineer.

-6.4 SLOPE PAVING
+6.3 SLOPE PAVING